 Combined with shortages in rainfall, this could have disastrous implications for the planet in future.
 Experts already contend that meeting the global Sustainable Development Goals (SDGs) by 2030 will be difficult at the current rates of global warming.

 Unfortunately, this is not where the demerits of deforestation end.
 Deforestation also impacts tribal communities adversely.
-If one scrutinizes the graph above, it becomes evident that the focus of deforestation has gradually shifted from temperate forests to tropical ones — encompassing humid equatorial regions in Africa, South America and Asia.
-Incidentally, these also provide for majority of the world’s remaining tribal communities, making them direct victims of the process.
+If one scrutinises the graph above, it becomes evident that the focus of deforestation has gradually shifted from temperate forests to tropical ones — encompassing humid equatorial regions in Africa, South America and Asia.
+Incidentally, these also provide for the majority of the world’s remaining tribal communities, making them direct victims of the process.

-Zika, Ebola and COVID-19 are the latest manifestations of this increasingly worrying trend.
+Zika, Ebola and Covid-19 are the latest manifestations of this increasingly worrying trend.
 They have all originated from deep within the forest, gradually found their way into human settlements and claimed thousands of lives.
-Even more alarming is the fact that all these pandemics have occurred in the last 10 years: For many, this is a clear indication that such incidences are on the rise.
+Even more alarming is the fact that all these pandemics have occurred in the last ten years: For many, this is a clear indication that such incidences are on the rise.

 Ultimately, deforestation is a problem of attitude.
 Over the years, we become far too concerned with a model of economic progress that thrives on a one-sided relationship with the forest and its people.
 We need to put a pause on this relentless pursuit and rethink what it means for the planet.
 Perhaps the COVID-19 pandemic presents us with this reflective moment.